microsoft/live-share/docs/use/vscode.md

     1. Click "Install" in the notification.
     2. Enter your admin (sudo) password when prompted.
     3. Restart VS Code when done.
-6. **Linux - RHL/CentOS 7**: To get Live Share browser integration to work, you may need to run the following command: `sudo setsebool -P unconfined_mozilla_plugin_transition 0`
+6. **RHL/CentOS Linux 7**: While *Chromium* works by default, to get Live Share's browser integration to work with *Firefox*, you may need to run the following command: `sudo setsebool -P unconfined_mozilla_plugin_transition 0`

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](../troubleshooting.md) if you run into problems.